lukamiletic95/papers/Ideal and restrictive.md

 The system loops through five different states:
 * **Determine validator set →** This is done by an external process.
 Upon determining the members of the validator set, *CFG* files of all *FN* nodes must be updated.

-* **Update CFG files →** Apart from containing information about the peer subset and connected clients, *CFG* file now contains information about the validator set that will be used in the next consensus instance.
+* **Update CFG files →** Apart from containing information about the peer subset and connected clients, *CFG* file now contains information about the validator set that will be used in the next consensus instance. *CFG* files are updated in this state.

+* **Answer clients' requests →** It should be observed that a c

 <div align='center'>
 <img src="https://github.com/lukamiletic95/papers/blob/algorithm1/images/fig9.png" />